nham/radicle/readme.md

-# Curlicues
+# Radicle

-A basic Lisp interpreter written in Rust.
+A Lisp interpreter written in Rust.
+It follows Paul Graham's "Roots of Lisp".